-- Appointments are not required but can be made between 8 am 4 pm on a first come, first served basis, by contacting the MRSSO.
+- Appointments are not required but can be made between 9 am 4 pm on a first come, first served basis, by contacting the MRSSO.
 If an appointment is not arranged, the MRSSO will schedule the re-inspection and notify you one week in advance. - 3.
-The MRSSO requests both septic tank lids are exposed for the re-inspection (most tanks have 2).
-There will be a 40\$ (20\$/lid) maximum charge for the MRSSO to assist in locating and excavating the septic tank lids.
+The MRSSO requests that you expose both lids on your septic tank (most tanks have 2).
+There will be a \$40 (\$20/lid) maximum charge for the MRSSO to assist in locating and excavating the septic tank lids.
 This fee will be invoiced upon completion of the re-inspection.
 No cost will be incurred if excavation is not required.
-The MRSSO will re-cover the tank when the inspection is completed at no cost, unless it is determined that a pump-out is required. - 4.
-The septic re-inspection will include the following items: - Determining location of all systems - Measurement of separation distances to key lot features - Visual inspection of tank structure - Measurement of tank contents - Visual inspection of bed - Briefing the homeowner on proper system maintenance and operation. - 5.
-A copy of the septic re-inspection report will be left on-site with an invoice for tank excavation, if required.
+The MRSSO will re-cover the tank when the inspection is completed (at no cost) unless it is determined that a pump-out is required.
+The tank inspection includes a visual inspection of the tank components and measurement of sludge and scum in the tank.
+Please do not pump tank before the re-inspection.

+- 4. The septic re-inspection will include the following items: - Determining location of all systems - Measurement of separation distances to key lot features - Visual inspection of tank structure - Measurement of tank contents Please do not pump tank before inspection. - Visual inspection of bed - Briefing the homeowner on proper system maintenance and operation. - 5.
+A copy of the septic re-inspection report will be left on-site.

-Phone: (613) 253-0006 ext.
-254 Fax: (613)253-0122 septic-inquiries@mvc.on.ca The primary role of the MRSSO, as the administrators of the re-inspection program, is to educate property owners about their onsite waste treatment system and any deficiencies with it.
-Our secondary role is to ensure that unsafe systems are repaired to meet the requirements of Part 8 of the Ontario Building Code.
+The primary role of the MRSSO, as the administrators of the re-inspection program, is to educate property owners about their onsite waste treatment system and any deficiencies with it.
+Our secondary role is to ensure that unsafe systems are reported to the appropriate Authority, based on the requirements of Part 8 of the Ontario Building Code.
 You, as the property owner, can expect the re-inspection, communication of results, and all inquiries to be dealt with in a professional manner.